Bill McLeod Jacobsen

-Bill McLeod Jacobsen (born 30 November 1974 in Klaksvík, Faroe Islands) is head coach of the Faroe Islands national under-21 football team along with Heðin Askham.
+Bill McLeod Jacobsen (born 30 November 1974 in Klaksvík, Faroe Islands) is a Faroese football coach.
+He was head coach of the Faroe Islands national under-21 football team along with Heðin Askham.
 He was first appointed in 2007.

 Under his coaching, the Faroe Islands under-21 team finished the 2009-2010 qualification campaign with a total of 11 points, which is the highest any Faroese national team have achieved during qualification stages.

 Career in the Faroese FA

 In 1998, Jacobsen was appointed as assistant coach for the Faroe Islands national under-16 team.
 This was the start of his career with Faroe Islands FA (Fótbóltssamband Føroya) where he was the head coach for the Faroe Islands national under-14, under-17, and under-19 before he and Heðin Askham got the job as head coaches for the Faroe Islands under-21 team.

 Jacobsen was also the Assistant Manager for the Faroe Islands senior national football team for one match.
 For personal reasons, the assistant manager of the Faroe Islands national team couldn’t be there for an away game against Switzerland in 2001.
 Bill McLeod Jacobsen was asked to replace him for that match and worked with former European Footballer of the Year (1977) Allan Simonsen, who was then head coach of the Faroe Islands national team.